 There are a variety of scholarships available.
 A Financial Aid brochure Resource Guide is included in the acceptance folder.
 Information regarding any scholarship application procedures are outlined in the guide.
 If an incoming student wants more information, they should contact the Admissions Office at 607-587-4215 or 1-800-4-ALFRED.

-Should I submit the acceptance deposit now?
+Should I submit the enrollment deposit now?

 It is to your benefit to submit the deposit by the due date.
 By doing so, you will secure a spot in your chosen major as well as in the residence hall if living on campus.
 You can also sign up for orientation once the deposit is paid.
 If you submit the deposit and then decide not to attend Alfred State, you have until May 1 to request in writing a full refund.